TamasPalfi/Mock-Up/Deliverable.md

 *test_set_points()*

-Description: Testing that changing a *Member's* point value shows the change in the database.
+Description: This case tests that changing a *Member's* point value shows the change in the database.

 Steps: